microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/Modules Pages/Adaptive Cloud with Azure Arc and Stack HCI.md

 ## Microsoft Adaptive Cloud Academy☁️

 Microsoft Azure offers many ways for customers to build, deploy, operate, and secure their application and data estates, including customer on-premises assets and even customer assets running in other cloud providers.

+## Overview

 **[Azure Arc](https://azure.microsoft.com/products/azure-arc) is at the core of enabling this [adaptive cloud](https://arcjumpstart.com/adaptive_cloud) approach to customer requirements.**